 TIP: Don’t look at the numbers; just post daily and see what happens!
 Someone is watching.
 Someone is paying attention.
 Someone just may convert.
 No harm, no foul, right?

 There are many ways to make your video engaging, but don’t forget the content and story should be your primary focus.
 Determine the content, then context, then consider adding the engaging bells and whistles that will illuminate the story!

 Connect with a team that knows all things video.
 Everything from telling a great story to the latest technology.
 From concept to delivery, we love this stuff and can talk about it all day long.
-To learn more about Bottle Rocket Media and how we differ because of our Rocket Sauce, connect with us on Facebook, Instagram, and LinkedIn!
+To learn more about Bottle Rocket Media’s video production services and how we differ because of our Rocket Sauce, connect with us on Facebook, Instagram, and LinkedIn!